xkloveme/watone_console/.github/CONTRIBUTING.md

 ## Development Setup

-[Node.js](https://nodejs.org/en/) is needed for the development of eruda.
+[Node.js](https://nodejs.org/en/) is needed for the development of wtConsole.

 After cloning the repo, run: